What makes us extra special?

 The library is run on a voluntary basis and we welcome anyone who has an hour or two per week to help keep the library shelves tidy.
 The library has a very welcoming feel and is a delightful and charming retreat.
 It is open from Monday to Friday from 9am to 4pm and Saturday from 10am – 12noon and membership is free.
 Come along and see what we have to offer!

-Te Mongoroa is our multipurpose room.
+Te Mangoroa is our multipurpose room.
 It is used for assemblies, discos, community events, prize-givings, weddings, family events, seminars … it is very versatile and set up with kitchen facilities, a stage, huge flat screen TV and audio gear.
 Private, plenty of parking and situated on spectacular surroundings.
-Contact the school to make an enquiry about hiring Te Mongoroa.
+Contact the school to make an enquiry about hiring Te Mangoroa.

 Whangarei Heads is surrounded by bush and situated at the bottom of Mount Manaia.
 The children enjoy building huts during break times, walking along the boardwalk through ‘Fern Valley’ and climbing trees.
 We have our very own hens and a school vege garden too.